6 Benefits Of Cloud Storage for Small Business That Increase Productivity And Profit Off The Roof!

 1. Faster And Easier Disaster Recovery

-Cloud storage is the best form of backup plan.
-If you prefer to use physical storage because you don’t always have access to internet connection, it is perfectly fine.
+Cloud storage is the best form of a backup plan, manually.
+If you prefer to use physical storage because you don’t always have access to an internet connection, it is perfectly fine.

 However, you still need to backup your data in the cloud.

 In this age, the cloud is not a replacement for physical storage.
-Rather it is important to store the copy of your data there to prevent any emergency or unwanted situations.
+Rather it is important to store a copy of your data there to prevent any emergency or unwanted situations.

 It was in 2005 when Hurricane Katrina demolished the USA’s Gulf Coast.
 Destroying $200 billion worth of property; decimated the whole communications infrastructure of the whole area; and toppled 1,000 wireless towers along with 11,000 utility poles.

 For a business to survive that magnitude of destruction, it needs a good disaster recovery plan (DRP).

 Also known as a business continuity plan, disaster recovery acts like an insurance policy for your business’s vital information.
 With cloud storage and cloud-based services however, companies no longer need to device convoluted DRPs.

 However, you need to decide on which storage plan as cloud storage vs online backup is the better suit for your small business.

 The cloud storage providers take care of it and they are armed with the know-how and equipment needed to do it faster.